Raghuram-Veeramallu/raghuram-veeramallu.github.io/_projects/01_twitter_sentiment_analysis.md

 ---
 layout: page
 title: Amazon Reviews Sentiment Analysis
-description: Analyzed the sentiment of users based on their reviews for the largest eCommerce website Amazon.com.
-Used different text processing techniques along with machine learning algorithms to obtain an accuracy of 84%.
+description: Conducted a comprehensive sentiment analysis of user reviews on Amazon.com, the world's largest eCommerce platform.
+This project involved the application of various text processing techniques combined with sophisticated machine learning algorithms, successfully achieving an impressive accuracy rate of 84%.
+This analysis provides valuable insights into customer opinions and behaviors, enhancing understanding of consumer satisfaction and preferences.
 img: assets/img/amznrev_sent_analysis.png
 importance: -1
-category: academic
+category: Data Analysis
 ---